vipulnaik/diet-exercise-health/profile-information/health-profile.md

 # Health profile

-Last major update: May 12, 2026 (2026-05-12)
+Last major update: May 25, 2026 (2026-05-25)

-NOTE (2025-09-22, updated 2025-11-10): I got [blood tests done on September 10, 2025](../events/2025/2025-09-10-blood-tests.md).
+NOTE (2025-09-22, updated 2026-05-25): I got [blood tests done on September 10, 2025](../events/2025/2025-09-10-blood-tests.md).
 I got all the results back by September 21.
-I am part of the way through to entering results in the SQL file and incorporate them into the health profile.
-I plan to finish updating over the next few weeks, and will remove this note once the update is complete.
-A quick examination of the results suggests that they are either within normal range or outside normal range in ways that are already known, so there is no immediate tactical change needed based on the results.
+I have entered all results in the [SQL file](../sql/test_results.sql) but a final round of data verification is pending.
+Most of the test results have also been incorporated into the health profile, but in some cases, no existing health profile sections are available to absorb the results.

 NOTE 2 (2025-11-08): I got a [BodySpec DEXA scan done on November 7, 2025](../events/2025/2025-11-07-bodyspec-dexa-scan.md).
 I got the